tanbinh123/CatTinder/README.md

 ### REST API
 - A basic REST API has been created with Spring Boot Starter Data REST.
 API calls can be made to basepath /api.

+### Image upload
-### Image upload is possible for Admin role.
+- Image upload is possible for Admin role.
 Image can be uploaded on /addcat page and changed on /editcat page.

 ## Who will use this project?